Achievable logoAchievable logo

 So every probability question starts by identifying the sample space and the event of interest.

-For any event E in a finite sample space,
+For any event E in a finite sample space:

 P(E)=total number of possible outcomesnumber of favorable outcomes.

 Many probability questions - especially on the Praxis - give information in tables instead of listing outcomes.
-The same proportion idea still applies; you just read the favorable count and the total count from the table.
+The same proportion idea applies; you just read the favorable count and the total count from the table.

 Reading two-way tables